Banner of Kid Headshots

 Research Partners

-This project was made possible through the support of the Bloomberg American Health Initiative and involved collaboration between experts and researchers, including:
+This project was made possible through the generous support of the Bloomberg American Health Initiative, and through a multidisciplinary collaboration between multiple experts and organizations.
+Below is a list of individuals and groups who were instrumental in moving this work forward.

 Sadiqa Kendi, MD